 My father was a first-generation college graduate.
 My mother worked tirelessly to help put him through college.
 They instilled in me a strong work ethic, the gift of education, and the importance of being honest.
 My dad worked for Amoco, and as a result, we moved from one small midwestern town to the next.
 Each of those small towns impacted me and shaped my understanding of how important community is.
 My parents set a shining example of what commitment, belief in something larger than yourself, and loving without fail can achieve.
 They are the American dream.

 Hard work and commitment are two of my core values.
-They have led me to a successful engineering career and they opened doors for me.
-In time I worked from manufacturing management to consulting in the medical manufacturing field.
+They have led me to a successful engineering career, and they opened doors for me.
+In time I worked from manufacturing engineering to management consulting in the medical manufacturing field.
 Projects I worked on range from blood glucose monitors to cancer treatments to Flumist, the nasal flu vaccine.
 Again, hard work and experience allowed me even greater opportunities.
 Taking pride in my effort helped the business thrive in these highly regulated industries, ensuring that patients were kept safe.

 By helping my clients to be successful, I was successful in my own right and was offered ownership and partnership in the consulting firm.
-Hard work and commitment led to the success of our firm, and we earned the attention of a larger business and we sold the company in 2011.
-I held the importance of our work and the value of our employees very dear, and so I stayed on through the transition period to ensure that the most important parts of what we had built were well taken care of and that continuity of care was maintained for our clients.
+Hard work and commitment led to the success of our firm, and we earned the attention of a larger business and sold the company in 2011.
+I held the importance of our work and the value of our employees very dear, so I stayed on through the transition period to ensure that the most important parts of what we had built were well taken care of and that continuity of care was maintained for our clients.

 A Life of Service